Occupational Hygiene - Ototoxic Chemicals

 - Eliminate unnecessary tasks that cause noise or ototoxicant exposure

-- Limit exposure time, or
+- Limit exposure time

 - Schedule the operation of noisy equipment when workers are not nearby